Registration for Non-students

 Even if you are not a student, you can still learn languages at the University of Tartu College of Foreign Languages and Cultures!

-You can participate in any of the courses listed in the left-side column.
-Altogether, the college teaches 26 languages; however, not all of them are taught on the basis of English or Russian.
+If free places are available, continuing education learners can participate in any of the courses listed in the left-side column.
+Altogether, the college teaches 20 languages; however, not all of them are taught on the basis of English or Russian.
 If you have already learned a bit of Estonian, do not hesitate to take a look at all the other courses on our Estonian homepage.

-- Once you've chosen the course you would like to participate in, fill in the registration form.
+- Once you have chosen the course you would like to participate in, fill this online form.
 You will receive a reply from our coordinators within 3 work days.

 The University of Tartu is a partner of Eesti Töötukassa